suites-dev/docs.suites.dev/docs/migration-guides/from-automock.md

 ---
-sidebar_position: 7
+sidebar_position: 5
-title: Migrating from Automock
+title: From Automock
 description: Migrating from Automock to Suites
 ---